 Teaching and Master thesis supervision in cognitive psychology, neuropsychology and neuroscience

-The group delivers a progressive track of general teaching in cognitive and neuropsychological topics throughout the Psychology education (in collaboration with the CinCon research group).
+The group delivers a progressive track of general teaching in cognitive and neuropsychological topics throughout the Psychology education.
 These courses include: Statistics I and II, Cognitive Psychology, Elective courses at BA and MA level, Bachelor’s theses, the Neuropsychology branch of the MA education (lectures, seminars, practical courses, practicum), Psychological Testing and Master’s theses.
 We also provide guest teaching in other courses where cognitive and neuropsychological perspectives are relevant (e.g., Developmental Psychology and Clinical Psychology).
 In addition, we provide PhD and postdoc supervision of projects within our more specific cognitive and neuropsychological research areas.
 We also have peer supervision of our teaching in shared courses or in relation to pedagogical courses.
 Post-graduate teaching of neuropsychological professionals and other staff groups is also provided, for example in the form of invited research seminars.

 Master thesis supervision